johnsyweb/QRTY/README.md

 The application is a web app hosted at `johnsy.com/QRTY/`.
 To use it:

-1. Click "Capture Screen" to start screen capture (you'll be prompted to select what to share)
-2. QR codes will be automatically detected from the captured screen
-3. Or click "Upload Image" to upload an image file containing a QR code
+1. Click "Upload Image" to upload an image file containing a QR code
-4. The decoded URL will be displayed automatically
+2. The decoded URL will be displayed automatically
-5. Click "Copy URL" or "Open URL" to use the decoded URL
+3. Click "Copy URL" or "Open URL" to use the decoded URL
-6. Press `Escape` to stop capture or reset
+4. Press `Escape` to reset the results view
+5. You can also click "Capture Screen" in desktop browsers that support screen sharing; unsupported browsers will show an error and you can fall back to the upload option

 ## Screenshots